sourcegraph/about/blogposts/2021/how-to-deconstruct-the-monolith.md

 ## Step 3: Say goodbye to your monolith

-Once we split high traffic and high load parts of a monolith into microservices, we should split the rest of our monolith along functional lines.
+Once we split high-traffic and high-load parts of a monolith into microservices, we should split the rest of our monolith along functional lines.
 For example, this includes authentication, notification, and logging.
 To help with this task, let’s look at two beneficial microservices patterns: the [strangler pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) and the [branch by abstraction pattern](https://martinfowler.com/bliki/BranchByAbstraction.html).

 ### The strangler pattern